proact-de/ansible-role-openssh/README.md

 ## Role Variables

-Uses a default config, which can be found in defaults/main.yml.
-Basically it just provides willshersystems.sshd with some harsh defaults and runs with it.
+Uses a default config, which can be found in `defaults/main.yml`.
+Basically it just provides `willshersystems.sshd` with some harsh defaults and runs with it.

 * `pacopenssh_allow_group`: define a group, which will be allowed to login using ssh.
 This group will be created, when it doesn't exist.
 Default: ssh_allow
 * `pacopenssh_sshd`: complex hash using the same template as willshersystems.sshd (see there).